Choose another writer in this calendar: by name: by birthday from the calendar.

 Asinius Pollio and the writer Varro built Rome's first public library

 in the Forum.
-Varro's treatise De bibliothecis
+Varro's treatise De

-has not survived.
-Vitruvius adviced that libraries should face toward
+libraries should face toward

 the east, to catch the morning light and keep the building warm enough

-in order to reduce the humidity that might damage the books.
+books smeared with cedar-oil are not hurt by worms or decay.
 In his old age Vitruvius composed De architectura, a guide to Hellenistic and Roman practice in town-planning, architecture, and civil engineering.
 None of his original illustrations have survived.
 The treatise was probably conceived between 33 and 14 B.C.
 Vitruvius had retired about 33 B.C.
 In the preface to Book II he described himself as small, old, and ugly.
 His pension, granted by Augustus on the recommendation of his full sister Octavia minor, ensured him a care-free old age.
 Vitruvius based his work on Greek professional literature that is now lost.
 Contemporary architecture did not inspire him.
 He complained that the workmen are in a hurry, architecture is professed by men, who "have no knowledge even of the carpenter's trade".
-(The Ten Books on Architecture by Vitruvius, translated by Morris Hicky Morgan, 1960, p.
+(The Ten Books on Architecture, 1960, p.
 169) Topics covered in De architectura include: (Book I) qualifications and training of an architect, the fundamental principles of architecture, (Book II) architectural history, building materials, (Book III) symmetry in temples and in the human body, (Book IV) temples, the different types of columnar "Order", the theory of proportion (Book V) theatres, baths, and other public buildings, (Book VI) siting, domestic architecture, exposure and proportions of houses, (Book VII) flooring; lime, stucco, frescoes and their colouring materials, (Book VIII) water-supplies, aqueducts, cisterns, etc. (Book IX), astronomy, sundials and water clocks, and (Book X), machines used in civil and military engineering.
-Vitruvius' description of the Orders – Doric, Ionic, and Corinthian – and his theory of proportions become the most studied parts of his work.
-Noteworthy, it shows that Vitruvius knew better the periods of heliocentric planetary circulations than Copernicus (1473-1543).
-Vitruvius dedicated the book to "Imperator Caesar" (Augustus), who
+Vitruvius's description of the Orders – Doric, Ionic, and Corinthian – and his theory of proportions become the most studied parts of his work.
+Noteworthy, it also shows that Vitruvius knew better the periods of heliocentric planetary circulations than Copernicus (1473-1543).
+Vitruvius dedicated the work to "Imperator Caesar" (Augustus),

 boasted that he inherited Rome a city of bricks and left it a city of